-I’m a third year PhD Candidate in Economics at the University of Bern.
+Hi, thanks for dropping by.
+I recently finished my PhD in Economics at the University of Bern and I am currently working as a researcher at the CSS Institute for Empirical Health Economics.
 My main research interests are in the field of Applied Public Economics, especially empirical Health Economics.

 Publications